Canon 1D Mark II N vs Pentax K-3 II

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The K-3 II indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the K-3 II can use is 1080/60i.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II N and the K-3 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the K-3 II has a higher magnification than the one of the 1D Mark II N (0.63x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II N and Pentax K-3 II along with similar information for a selection of comparators.

 One feature that differentiates the K-3 II and the 1D Mark II N is in-body image stabilization (IBIS).
-The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark II N has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-3 II reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark II N offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-3 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.